-The province of Talara is the most prolific and old oil suction zone in Peru, in the last hundred and fifty years have been found more than six oil centers.
-Of all the districts in the area, only in the small town of bodies has hosted four formal oil companies.
+The province of Talara is the oldest and most prolific area for obtaining oil in Peru; in the last one hundred and fifty years more than six oil centers have been found.
+Of all the districts in the area, the small town of Órganos alone has hosted four formal oil companies.